Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 `value` is a vector type of data used to store each digit of an arbitrary-precision integer. each element in `value` represents a numeric digit, stored in order from lowest to highest digit.
 For example, the number 12345 will be stored as value = {5, 4, 3, 2, 1}.

 `is_negative` is a bool type of data used to store the positivity or negativity of an arbitrary-precision integer.
-If this integer is positive, `is_negative` will be false; otherwise, if this integer is negative, `is_nagative` will be true.
+If this integer is positive, `is_negative` will be false; otherwise, if this integer is negative, `is_negative` will be true.

 ---

 ### **Constructors**
 1. **A Default Constructor**
 This default constructor is used to initialize a `bigint` object with a value of `0`.
 In math, `0` is considered a neutral number, it is neither positive nor negative.
-For bigint, when the value is `0`, is_negative will be positive
+For bigint, when the value is `0`, is_negative will be false.
     ```cpp
     test = bigint();
     std::cout << test;